-After a general election, a candidate may retain any campaign contributions required to reimburse the candidate for personal funds contributed to the campaign or to repay loans made by financial institutions to the candidate and applied to the campaign.35
+- (a) During an election cycle, a candidate may use campaign contributions to reimburse the candidate for personal funds contributed to the campaign or to repay loans made by financial institutions to the candidate and applied to the campaign. - (b) After an election, a candidate may retain any campaign contributions required to reimburse the candidate for personal funds contributed to the campaign or to repay loans made by financial institutions to the candidate and applied to the campaign.39 Such contributions are subject to applicable campaign contribution limits.